 Guidance for childminder assistants, people living or working with a childminder, committee members and other people associated with Ofsted-registered childcare.

-Even if you don’t provide childcare yourself, you may need to register with Ofsted if you live or work with a childminder, or if you become part of an organisation that looks after children.
+Even if you don’t provide childcare yourself, Ofsted may need to check you if you live or work with a childminder, or if you become part of an organisation that looks after children.

 Living or working with a childminder

-You’ll need to register with us if you’re 16 or over and you live or work in the home where the childminder will care for children.
+Ofsted needs to check you if you’re 16 or over and you live or work in the home where the childminder will care for children.
 This includes if you:

 - are a household member – that is, you live with a current or prospective Ofsted-registered childminder